What’s involved in the identification process in a mainstream school?

-As there can be variations in staged intervention systems between local authorities, we have provided a few links below to give you an idea of what is already in place in Stirling and Perth & Kinross authorities.
-These might give you an idea of what to expect from your own local authority.
+As there can be variations in staged intervention systems between local authorities, we have provided a link below to give you an idea of what is already in place in Perth & Kinross authority.
+It might give you an idea of what to expect from your own local authority.

 Tried Staged Intervention?
 Not Working for Your Child?